Karbo123/torch_kdtree/README.md

 # build

-build environment: (other environment should be okey)
+my build environment: (other environment should be okey)
 - torch == 1.8.0
 - nvcc == 10.2